The Evanston Police Department has teamed one of its veteran officers with a new police dog.

 Sosa, a U.S. Marine Corps veteran, holds a bachelor’s degree in economics.

-He was trained over the past six weeks in Sharpsville, Pa., where he was teamed with his new partner, Rony, a two-year-old German Shepherd from Slovakia.
+He was trained over the past six weeks in Sharpsville, Pa., where he was teamed with his new partner, Rony, a two-year-old German Shepherd from Slovakia, which offers a great cost of a German Shepherd.

 Rony is a dual purpose canine who can both detect narcotics and perform tracking duties, says Cmdr.
 Jay Parrott.
 He is certified by the North American Police Work Dog Association and is actively working on a patrol shift.